Filing of Papers in Supreme CourtAll paper motions must be filed, and the appropriate fee paid to the Bronx County Clerk in Room

 These applications will be processed by the DCM department.

 Special proceedings in Supreme Court, Bronx County must be commenced by filing a petition with the County Clerk, Room 118, 851 Grand Concourse.
 Upon the filing of the petition and payment of appropriate fees, an index number will be assigned.
-To calendar a Notice of Petition, first serve all papers, using the index number that was assigned, and then bring the Notice of Petition, Petition, Request for Judicial Intervention, printout from the County Clerk and proof of service to Room 217 for approval.
-If moving by Order to Show Cause, all papers can be brought to Room 217 immediately after filing the petition.
+To calendar a Notice of Petition, first serve all papers, using the index number that was assigned, and then file the Notice of Petition, Request for Judicial Intervention, and proof of service to Room 118.
+If moving by Order to Show Cause, all papers can be brought to Room 118 immediately after filing the petition

 If on any submitted non-disclosure motion oral argument is requested and granted, or directed by the Court, the motion shall be adjourned for oral argument before the I.A.
 Judge on the second Monday following the week of the return date of the motion.
 Attorneys will be notified via telephone of the adjourned date.

 Calendars of disclosure motions and other motions adjourned for oral argument will be published for the four (4) business days preceding the rescheduled appearance date and on the rescheduled date of the motion.
 These repetitive publications will serve as the notification of procedure of adjournment of all motions.
 In addition, two (2) days before the return date of unassigned motions a list of such motions indicating the assigned Justice and the adjourned date of the motion will be published.

 All orders to show cause, with the exception of orders to show cause that are returnable in the City Part, the STP Part, the Matrimonial Part and the Preliminary/Compliance Conference Part (IA-11), submitted on or after August 25, 2003, will be returnable on a Monday in the assigned Justice's part and appear on his or her motion calendar.
 Appearances will be required on orders to show cause.